-This is something that you should start (or continue) doing as soon as you’ve lodged your tax return – start collecting your receipts for the next one!
-You should be tracking all of your expenses relating to your work and income that is eligible for a tax deduction (including kilometres driven for work, uniforms and dry cleaning, home office expenses, sun protection and self-education).
+This is something you should start (or continue) doing as soon as your tax return is filed — start gathering receipts for the next one!
+You should keep track of all work-related expenses and income that is eligible for a tax deduction (including kilometres driven for work, uniforms and dry cleaning, home office expenses, sun protection and self-education).

-However, gone are the days when the only way to keep track of your receipts and records accurately was to stuff electronic dockets and handwritten notes in a shoebox to sift through when it came to the end of the financial year.
-Now, there are handy mobile phone apps that allow you to easily and consistently track your work-related expenses.
+However, the days of stuffing electronic dockets and handwritten notes into a shoebox and sifting through them at the end of the financial year are long gone.
+There are now useful mobile phone apps that allow you to track your work-related spending conveniently and consistently.

-- TrackMySpend – Developed by the Australian Securities and Investments Commission (ASIC), this app helps you keep tabs on where your money is being spent, so you can cut back where you need to and increase your savings.
+- TrackMySpend – This app, created by the Australian Securities and Investments Commission (ASIC), allows you to keep track of where your money is going so you can cut back where you need to and save more.

-- Concur – allows you to automate and take photos of your travel and work-related expenses, in addition to managing invoices.
+- Concur – Lets you to automate and photograph your travel and business expenses, as well as manage invoices.

-- Pocketbook – A powerful personal budgeting and accounting tool that categorises your spending, so you can see where your money is going.
+- Pocketbook – A powerful personal budgeting and accounting application that categorises your expenditure and allows you to understand where your money is going.

-If you want to do your part to minimise your paper usage and help the environment out, you can also start requesting email receipts instead of paper ones.
-Create a custom folder in your email inbox, and as soon as the receipt lands, drag it in there.
-This means you’ll be all set and organised when it comes to tax time, as you’ll have everything in the same place.
+If you want to help the environment by reducing your paper usage, you can start requesting email receipts instead of paper receipts.
+Create a special folder in your email inbox and drag the receipt into it as soon as it arrives.
+This means you’ll be prepared and organised during tax season because you’ll have everything in one location.

-If you need to purchase a fairly expensive item for work and it’s something that you’ll be able to claim for, maximise your return by making sure you buy it before the end of the financial year.
-This could include a bulk uniform order, a new laptop, new work equipment or items for home offices.
-You could even enrol into that upskilling course you’ve had your eye on!
+If you need to buy anything expensive for work and it’s something you’ll be able to claim for, make sure you get it before the end of the fiscal year to maximise your return.
+A wholesale uniform order, a new laptop, new work equipment, or products for home offices are all examples of this.
+You might even be able to enrol in that upskilling course you’ve been eyeing!

-Registered Tax Agents are the only tax agents that can charge fees for their services, so you need to do your research in ensuring that you’re hiring a reputable, honest and accredited tax agent.
-Your agent should be recognised by one of these three industry bodies: Chartered Accountants Australia and New Zealand, CPA Australia or the Institute of Public Accountants (IPA).
+Only registered tax agents are allowed to charge fees for their services, so do your homework to be sure you’re employing a trustworthy, honest, and accredited tax agent.
+One of these three industry organisations should recognise your agent: Chartered Accountants Australia and New Zealand, CPA Australia, or the Institute of Public Accountants (IPA).

-Booking an appointment with an accountant early (you should call up at least a couple of months before the end of the financial year to make an appointment in July) will help ensure you get a spot, as tax agents can get pretty busy around tax time (obviously).
+Making an appointment with an accountant early (at least a couple of months before the end of the financial year for a July appointment) will help ensure that you obtain a place, as tax agents can get fairly busy around tax season (obviously).

 What can I claim?

-Now, THIS is where we get to crunch time when it comes to maximising your return.
-Making sure that you claim for every possible tax deduction you may be eligible for will ensure you have the biggest possible deposit from the Australian Taxation Office in your bank account – and the lower the chance you’ll owe the tax office money and have to pay a bill.
+When it comes to maximising your return, here is where we get to crunch time.
+Making sure you claim every potential tax deduction will ensure you receive the largest possible deposit from the Australian Taxation Office in your bank account – and the less likely you are to owe the tax office money and have to pay a bill.

-Let’s take a look at some things you can claim that you may not have thought of.
+Let’s look at some of the things you can claim that you might not have considered.

-- Magazine subscriptions if related to your industry
+- Magazine subscriptions, if they’re relevant to your field.

-- Your electricity bill (if you work from home)
+- Your monthly electric bill (if you work from home)

-- Any donation to a registered charity over $2
+- Any donation to a registered charity that exceeds $2 is tax deductible.

-It’s never too late to start tracking your spending and setting better habits for the next financial year.
-Download a receipt/spending tracker, and you’ll be amazed at how much difference it could make to your bank account – bot at tax time and now.
+It’s never too late to start keeping track of your expenses and developing better spending habits for the coming fiscal year.
+You’ll be surprised at how big of a difference a receipt/spending tracker can make to your bank account — both at tax time and now.